-In general we divide our story into two parts: the dark and the bright.
+In general we divide our story into multiple parts: the dark, the bright and the shiny.

 So let's fast forward to the bright story.